KU Study Abroad Scholarships

 The School of Architecture & Design offers scholarship opportunities for students to participate in study abroad programs.
 Find more information on these opportunities online.

-The School of Business awards a significant number of Global Business Studies (GBS) scholarships each year to students enrolled full-time as a degree-seeking undergraduate or graduate students in the KU School of Business.
+The KU School of Business awards a significant number of Global Business Studies (GBS) Scholarships each year to KU students enrolled full-time as degree-seeking undergraduate or graduate students.

-The Center for Latin American and Caribbean Studies (CLACS) awards one or more Anita Herzfeld Awards of up to $600 each cycle.
-Anita Herzfeld was a professor emerita of Latin American and Caribbean Studies, former director of KU Study Abroad, and beloved teacher and noted linguist, who retired in 2012 after working to expand international education for KU students during a distinguished career spanning more than fifty years.
+The Center for Latin American and Caribbean Studies awards one or more Anita Herzfeld Awards of up to $600 each study abroad cycle to degree-seeking KU undergraduate students studying in a Spanish- or Portuguese-speaking Latin American country.
+Anita Herzfeld was a professor emerita of Latin American and Caribbean studies, former director of SAGE, and beloved teacher and noted linguist.
+Herzfeld retired in 2012 after working to expand international education for KU students during a distinguished career spanning more than 50 years.
+Minimum 3.0 GPA requirement.

 Eligible students should complete the Center for Latin American & Caribbean Studies Study Abroad Scholarship application to be considered for the award.

-The College of Liberal Arts & Sciences provides both merit and need-based scholarships for undergraduate and graduate level students to participate in study abroad.
+The College of Liberal Arts & Sciences (CLAS) provides both merit- and need-based scholarships for degree-seeking KU undergraduate and graduate students to participate in study abroad.
 Students must be in good academic standing and pursuing a degree in CLAS.
+Awards of $1,000 to $2,000 are given for short-term programs (Winter Break, Spring Break, and Summer) and $1,000 to $3,000 for semester-long programs.
+Apply online for the CLAS Scholarship.

-The School of Engineering provides study abroad scholarships to Engineering majors in good standing who have completed at least one semester in Engineering.
+The School of Engineering provides study abroad scholarships to undergraduate KU students pursuing an engineering major who are in good standing and have completed at least one semester in engineering.
+Awards range from $500 to $1,500.

-The Undergraduate Biology Program has several scholarships available to students pursuing a major in the program, including travel awards.
-Find more information online.
+The Undergraduate Biology Program has several scholarships available to KU students pursuing a major in the program, including travel awards.
+Find more information about the scholarships online.

-The University Honors Program offers Honors Opportunity Award (HOA) for students with a minimum 3.25 GPA who are members of the University Honors Program.
+The University Honors Program offers Honors Opportunity Awards (HOA) for KU students with a minimum 3.25 GPA who are members of the University Honors Program.
+These awards of up to $2,000 can be used for study abroad programs and for travel funding.
+Find more information on the HOA online.